dkandalov/dkandalov.github.io/_posts/2020-05-26-intellij-settings.md

 permalink: intellij-settings
 ---

-As a reminder for myself and for the benefit of anyone else interested, here are some of my IntelliJ settings.
+For the benefit of anyone who might be interested and as a reference for myself, here are the IntelliJ (and related OSX) settings I normally use.
-I intend to keep this page up-to-date with new settings and changes in my preferences.
+This page is being updated on new IntelliJ releases and changes in my preferences.
+Last update: `IJ 2021.1.1`.

 ### IDE Settings
  - disable `Main Menu > View > Appearance > Navigation Bar`